GigaVibeSlopper67/Barracuda_X_Helpers/README.md

 Battery level of the **Razer Barracuda X** (2.4 GHz USB dongle, `VID:PID 1532:0536`), read directly over HID on Linux.
-Reverse-engineered from sibling-device projects (Razer Nari dongle family) and validated live on this machine (Fedora, 2026-09-18).
+Reverse-engineered from sibling-device projects (Razer Nari dongle family) and validated live on this machine (Fedora, 2026-09-18/19 — discharge, charge and fully-charged states all observed).

 ## Usage